ZebMcKayhan/WireguardManager/README.md

 **IPv6 - setup with dynamic IPv6**
 Wireguard dont work with dynamic ip.
 The peer address needs to be static, so if you have a dynamic WAN IPv6 we will have to revert to NAT6 and use a private IPv6 for the wg21 server peer and the devices.
 This means we break rfc- complience as the device peers wont be reachable from the outside anymore.
 However, from been using this some time I have not really found any real penalty for this, but surely there are people in the IPv6 community that disapproves of this.
 On a comforting note, ASUS is doing the same in their setup already.
 This requires you to have a Firmware of atleast 386.4 or later.

-So we could let wgm just create a private network for us (starts with fc or fd):
+So we could let wgm just create a private network for us (private network starts with fc or fd):
 ```sh
 E:Option ==> peer new ipv6 noipv4